samuller/pgmerge/README.md

 This is also called an *upsert* operation as it performs either an update or an insert.

-This tool can also export data in the same format expected for import.
+pgmerge can also export data in the same format expected for import.

 These features allow you to move data between active/in-use databases to keep them up to date and in sync, although it does not cover handling deleted data.